honestbee/honestbee.github.io/_posts/2017-01-30-getting-your-rails-setup-right.markdown

 Setting up your Rails project correctly is of utmost importance.
 Obvious setup instructions somehow get missed, and entire teams suffer from the repercussions of a bad setup.

 This post describes some common configuration mistakes specific to the `test-suite` that we have rectified.
-Simple but essential, we hope that this article helps you improve your codebase and enhance your developmental workflow.
+Simple but effective, this article points out several high-leverage fixes which help you improve your codebase and enhance your developmental workflow.

 ## 3 Common Setup Mistakes